Compute the hull of each tree.

 progress: Displays a progression estimation.

-output files: Supported templates are {XLEFT}
+output files: Supported templates are {XLEFT}, {XRIGHT},

-if chunk size is equal to 0 (processing by file), {ORIGINALFILENAME}
+if chunk size is equal to 0 (processing by file), {ORIGINALFILENAME}.

 select: Load only attributes of interest.